Ariel-MN/IoT/README.md

 `[ python interpreter ] [ script file ] [ text file ]`

 Command example: `$ python path/filler.py path/data.txt`
-> No path is need if both files are in the same directory.
+> Note that no path is need if both files are in the same directory.

 <br>